ByteThisCode/Systems-Administration-Writeup/Shell_Scripting/README.md

 ## - Process Substitution

   *  Pipe the stdout of multiple commands (Feeds the output of a process (or processes) into the stdin of another process)
+  *  Concurrently launches two processes where a pipe is used
   *  There is no space between the the "<" or ">" and the parentheses
   *  `cmd_consumer <(cmd_producer_on_stdout)`
   *  `cmd_producer_on_file >(cmd_consumer_from_stdin)`
   *  Examples:
       ```
+      bash$ less <(ls -l)
+         /dev/fo/12  - The pipe itself

       bash$ cat <(date)
          Thu Jul 21 12:40:53 EEST 2011